sourcegraph/scip/Readme.md

-   convert   Convert a SCIP index to an LSIF index snapshot  Generate snapshot files for golden testing stats     Output useful statistics about a SCIP index help, h   Shows a list of commands or help for one command
+   convert   Convert a SCIP index to an LSIF index snapshot  Generate snapshot files for golden testing stats     Output useful statistics about a SCIP index print     Print a SCIP index in a human-readable format for debugging help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --help, -h     show help (default: false) --version, -v  Print the current version and exit. (default: false)
+   --help, -h     show help (default: false) --version, -v  print the version (default: false)
 ```

 ### `scip convert`